-- Most importantly, the court further held that "the court should be slow in coming to a decision mulcting in costs under that subsection a prosecutor who bona fide seeks justice in a private prosecution."
+- 77. Most importantly, court further held that "the court should be slow in coming to a decision mulcting in costs under that subsection a prosecutor who bona fide seeks justice in a private prosecution."
 This means that our courts are fully equipped to deal with any frivolous private prosecutions.
 Where it is clear that a private prosecution was instituted when the private prosecutor knew that the prosecution was unfounded and then still went ahead with it, he opens himself not only to civil action, but may also be ordered to pay the accused's costs.
-To be sure, in deciding whether or not to order the private prosecutor to pay the costs and expenses incurred by the acquitted person, courts will consider the reason behind, and the circumstances surrounding, the institution of a private prosecution. - 81.
-In paragraph 11 of the application, the HSF states that the prosecution of "Mr Downer is an explicit attempt to undermine the criminal justice system."
+To be sure, in deciding whether or not to order the private prosecutor to pay the costs and expenses incurred by the acquitted person, courts will consider the reason behind, and the circumstances surrounding, the institution of a private prosecution.
+This court does not need the deeply flawed and misguided advise of the applicant who show disrespect for constitutional rights to protect its processes. - 78.
+In paragraph 11 of the application, the HSF expresses its bigotry by stating again in conclusory terms that my prosecution of "Mr Downer is an explicit attempt to undermine the criminal justice system."
 No evidence is provided in support of this ludicrous statement.
 The HSF further alleges that "Mr Zuma does not approach this court seeking adjudicative determination of the so-called criminality of Mr Downer's conduct.
 He comes to this court in bad faith and for an ulterior: to pursue political ends and avoid accountability."
 This outlandish accusation is not supported by any creditable citation to legal authority and admissible evidence.
-It reads more like a condemnatory edict in which Mr Zuma's rights receive no consideration.
-In any event these matters, to the extent relevant, will be explored during trial and cannot be decided at this stage based on the unsubstantiated allegations of the HSF. - 82.
-In paragraph 12 the HSF alleges that Mr Zuma "seeks to achieve these improper and ulterior purposes by prosecuting the prosecutor.
-By prosecuting Mr Downer, Mr Zuma does no less than take aim at the National Prosecuting Authority itself that institution which our Constitution singly endows with the power to institute criminal prosecutions on behalf of the state and whose powers Mr Zuma now seeks to appropriate."
-The argument in this paragraph is fatally flawed for several reasons.
+It reads more like a condemnatory edict in which my rights receive no consideration.
+In any event these matters will be explored during trial and cannot be decided at this stage based on some knee-jerk reaction of the HSF. - 79.
+In paragraph 12 the HSF alleges that I "seeks to achieve these improper and ulterior purposes by prosecuting the prosecutor.
+By prosecuting Mr Downer, Mr Zuma does no less than take aim at the National Prosecuting Authority itself that institution which our